AdaCore/gnatstudio/docs/users_guide/environment.rst

     [UNEXPECTED_EXCEPTION] 1/17 Unexpected exception: Exception name: CONSTRAINT_ERROR
     _UNEXPECTED_EXCEPTION_ Message: gtk-image.adb:281 access check failed

-  Then it means there is a conflict with :file:`~/.local/share/mime/mime.cache`.
-  Removing this file will solve this conflict.
+  Then it means either that there is a conflict with :file:`~/.local/share/mime/mime.cache`: removing this file will solve this conflict; or that you need to install the shared-mime-info package on your system.

 *GPS requires a display depth of at least 24 bits*